 The first time I experienced this type of dream it was just a replay of something that really happened to me.
 I was in high school, a minor character in the school musical “Anne of Green Gables”, and I completely blanked on the lines of my song during a dress rehearsal.
-Thank goodness it was just for the elementary school kids and not “the real thing”.
+Thank goodness it was just for the elementary school kids and not the real thing!

 That day, on stage, I was Miss Stacey, and I stood there dumbfounded while my fellow actors did the best they could to sing my lines and cover up my memory lapse.
 Even as they sang I couldn’t remember the words.
 It was as if I was hearing it for the first time, even though I had rehearsed it dozens of times!

 When I got off stage everybody was questioning me as to what happened.
 I truly did not understand my condition.
-It was my French teacher, who was also our voice coach, who pointed out the likely reason for my amnesia: being the overachieving teenager I probably had too much on my plate.
+It was my French teacher, who was also our voice coach, who pointed out the likely reason for my amnesia: being the overachieving teenager, I had too much on my plate.

 You see, not only was I in the school play, I was also the editor of the yearbook, on student council, and on the prom committee.
 I played volleyball, had a part-time job as a lifeguard.
 And oh yes, I was a straight a student.

 Eventually I did just fine during the three other performances.
 But the recollection of the episode became a nightmare that stayed with me for many, many years.
+Ignoring those dreams, and all the other physical signs, led me to burnout.

 Now I realize the purpose of this dream is to alert me, in case I haven’t noticed, to the dangers of having too much on my plate: I just won’t perform.
 I won’t be able to “sing my heart out” the way I am meant to do.
 (Now let’s be clear, I wasn’t ever a good singer.
 I’m just meaning this figuratively here; singing is what we all do when we are doing our life’s work!)